Tilting theory for Gorenstein rings in dimension one: Introduction

 \item We have a triangle equivalence $\underline{\CM}^{\Z}R\simeq\DDD^{\bo}(\mod\Gamma)$, where $\Gamma:=\underline{\End}^{\Z}_R(V)$ is a finite dimensional $k$-algebra with finite global dimension. \item There exists an ordering in the isomorphism classes of indecomposable direct summands of $V$ which forms a full strong exceptional collection in $\underline{\CM}^{\Z}R$. \end{enumerate} \end{corollary}

-Note that, for the case of hypersurfaces, a different tilting object with a much nicer endomorphism algebra was constructed in \cite{HI}.
+Note that, for the case of hypersurfaces, a different tilting object with a much nicer endomorphism algebra was constructed in \cite{HI} before this paper.

 Now we discuss the case when $R$ has a negative $a$-invariant.
-In this case $\underline{\CM}_0^{\Z}R$ never has a tilting object except for the trivial case.
+In this case the following result shows that $\underline{\CM}_0^{\Z}R$ never has a tilting object except for the trivial case, where we denote by $\thick P$ the smallest thick subcategory containing $P$.
 We refer to Section \ref{negativa case} for a concrete example.

 \begin{theorem} Under the setting (R1) and (R2), assume moreover that the $a$-invariant $a$ of $R$ is negative.
 Then the following holds true. \begin{enumerate}[\rm(a)] \item $\underline{\CM}_0^{\Z}R$ has a silting object $\bigoplus_{i=1}^{a+p}R(i)_{\ge0}$. \item We have a triangle equivalence $\underline{\CM}_0^{\Z}R\simeq\KKK^{\bo}(\proj \Lambda)/\thick P$, where $\Lambda$ is given by \eqref{lambda} and $P$ is the projective $\Lambda$-module corresponding to the first $-a$ rows. \item $\underline{\CM}_0^{\Z}R$ has a tilting object if and only if $R$ is regular. \end{enumerate} \end{theorem}